 I snagged this laminate cabinet at a thrift store for $3!
-Just wait til you see the crazy transformation.
-I absolutely LOVE how this dark green boho style cabinet turned out.
+Just wait til you see the crazy DIY laminate cabinet makeover.
+I absolutely LOVE how this dark green boho cabinet turned out.

 So, here’s what happened.

 We had just finished our kids’ combined birthday party for 1 and 3 years old (their birthdays are only a week apart).
 We had been outside all day.
 We were all tired (no naps all day).
 Our house was a straight up disaster.

 So, like anyone would do.
 We avoided it.